Budibase/website/content/blog/alternatives/filemaker/index.md

 #### Cons

 Unfortunately, the reality is that OutSystems will be beyond the technical skill level of most users who don’t have some development experience.
-In fact, it can even be difficult to get up and running - with no one-click deployment for self-hosting.

 On top of this, the cloud-based version of OutSystems comes along with additional feature limitations - including with regard to accessing external data.
 As such, it might not be a viable option for many businesses.